 - Telephone service

 - Parking Fees

-In addition to the normal fee, visitors will need to pay local taxes when renting " Your own special paradise", along with various other fees which may be required depending on their circumstances, including a dog fee, earlier check-in or late check-out fee, or a pool heater fee for private swimming pool usage during the fall or spring months.
+In addition to the standard fee, guests will have to pay state taxes when renting " Your own special paradise", along with any other fees that may be required depending on their situation, including an animal fee, earlier check-in or later check-out fee, or a pool heating fee for private pool usage during the fall or spring months.

 Complete the Booking